holymoly/NodeGeofency/README.md

 ```
 Create a Database called geofency.
 You should also add a user and password for your Account.

-In your local Git repo open routes/time.js and change the IP to the IP of your couchdb Server (IP of raspberry pi) and set the user and password.
+In your local Git repo open config.js and change the config.couchUrl to the IP/Domain of your couchdb Server (IP of raspberry pi) and set the user and password.

 You can start the application with
 ```